Why an Internal Communications Audit is Key for Effective Internal Communications

 Employee Input

-Get feedback from your colleagues across the organisation.
+Get feedback from your colleagues across the organisation on what they need for effective internal communications.

 • How do they feel about the current internal communications activities?